 Units accepting/hosting local cooperator resources initially mobilized on GACC Preposition are responsible for accounting for the cooperator's personnel and equipment time (including their travel/time spent on the initial GACC Preposition order) on the unit's preposition order upon receipt.
 Cooperator Personnel Time will be documented on Crew Time Reports (SF-261) and transferred onto Incident Time Reports (OF-288).
-Cooperator Equipment Time will be documented on Emergency Equipment Shift Tickets (OF-297) and transferred onto Emergency Equipment Shift Tickets (OF-297) and transferred onto Emergency Equipment Use Invoices (OF-286).
+Cooperator Equipment Time will be documented on Emergency Equipment Shift Tickets (OF-297) and transferred onto Emergency Equipment Use Invoices (OF-286).
 Cooperators will furnish copies of their agreements with rates upon arrival and will take all completed/signed paperwork back to their home unit for processing.
 All Personnel and Equipment time documentation will be completed/signed prior to their departure or reassignment off unit by both the cooperator and a representative from the hosting unit.